-At May 4, 2019, our principal source of liquidity was \$713.6 million of cash and cash equivalents, of which approximately \$267.7 million was held in the United States.
+At August 3, 2019, our principal source of liquidity was \$612.2 million of cash and cash equivalents, of which approximately \$262.6 million was held in the United States.
 The balance of our cash and cash equivalents was held outside the United States in various foreign subsidiaries.
-We continue to assert our intent to reinvest substantially all of our foreign earnings indefinitely, certain cash held outside the United States may not be available for repatriation as dividends to the United States in the future.
+We continue to assert our intent to reinvest substantially all of our foreign earnings indefinitely.
+As we intend to reinvest substantially all of our foreign earnings indefinitely, certain cash held outside the United States may not be available for repatriation as dividends to the United States in the future.
 If such funds are needed for U.S. operations, we would be required to accrue and pay foreign withholding taxes and U.S. state income taxes to the extent not already subject to taxation.
 Our cash and cash equivalents consist of highly liquid investments with maturities of three months or less, including money market funds.
 We maintain these balances with high credit quality counterparties, continually monitor the amount of credit exposure to any one issuer and diversify our investments in order to minimize our credit risk.